gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Are you all right?" she asked instead.

 The troll sat up.
-"Yes, dear, thank you."
+"Yes, dear, thank you.
-She stretched out her leg and looked at it, her expression even sadder than it had been.
-The scar now ran all the way from her ankle to her hip.
+That should keep him out for a while."

-Noxy stared at it, then at her.
+Noxy stared at her.
 "You're—you're a magician?
 I didn't know…"

 "You didn't know the Gifted could do magic?" the troll finished.
-She sighed.
 "Most can't.
-Some people say that's because talking uses up all the magic we might otherwise do, but I think it's just because we mostly can't be bothered to try."
+Some people say that's because being able to talk uses up all the magic we might otherwise do, but I think it's just because we mostly can't be bothered to try."
 She tried to stand,
 winced,
-and settled back onto the path.
+and settled back onto the path, looking at the snoring male with a mixture of fondness and disappointment.
-"Not that I'll be able to do it for much longer," she added, patting her scar.

 "My *appa* was a magician."
 Noxy hadn't known she was going to say it until she did.